Paw1700/WalletApp/APP INFO.md

 - [ ] Complete Companies List
 - [ ] Add Other Currencies
     - [x] Add Accounts Data Of Foreign Currency
-    - [ ] Add Account Currency Switch in Adding Account
+    - [x] Chech if diffrent currency than PLN is recognized
     - [ ] Add Currency Converting
     - [ ] Add Other Currency to sum of avaible funds

 # NEXT TO DO
+- [ ] Transaction List Show Source Account [NEED TO REDISGN TRANSACTION BAR]
 - [ ] Add Filtering Date in Transaction List
 - [ ] Add Remembering Choosed Account and Account Carousel order
 - [ ] Funds transferring between accounts